dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 Resume

 Execution resumes with the statement that caused the error.
-Use this if your error-handling code corrects the problem and it’s okay to continue.
+Use this if your error-handling code corrects the problem and it's okay to continue.

 Resume Next